-The mix of UX adaptability across corporates and growth stage companies varies massively.
-This is largely due to a lack of knowledge internally from the top down, coupled with ongoing higher prioritised business needs.
+The mix of UX adaptability across corporates and growth-stage companies vary massively.
+This is largely due to a lack of knowledge internally from the top-down, coupled with ongoing higher prioritised business needs.
 This is always a challenge and requires compromise and constant communication on both sides.

 Other common challenges can revolve around access to useful data, coupled with accessing the right stakeholders continually for input and validation.
 UX practitioners often find themselves misguided internally, due to a lack of vision or understanding of the end state (North Star) of the product or service they are working on.
 This is usually down to poor internal communication.

 Another thing can be assisting with hiring and building UX teams in tricky culture settings.
 Hiring talented UX practitioners can be hard and aligning their personal values with company culture can sometimes be even more difficult.
 UX role opportunities are in abundance and practitioners will move between roles/projects if the culture, environment or work setting does not align or deliver on what was promised.

 What advice would you give to someone looking to change career path and become a UX Designer?

 UX is not a typical 9-5 job.
 UX/Product roles require an ‘always on’ acceptance/mentality, as you will be continually learning new tools, evolving processes, design patterns, frameworks and tech.
 Read (a lot), go to product/UX events, connect with communities and listen to podcasts weekly.

 Are UX skills applicable to other professions outside of being solely a UX designer/practitioner?